Oleg-Borodai/frontend-nanodegree-mobile-portfolio/README.md

 Profile, optimize, measure... and then lather, rinse, and repeat.
 Good luck!

+### Files after minified and prepared after grunt build files are available in build folder

 ####Part 2: Optimize Frames per Second in pizza.html

 To optimize views/pizza.html, you will need to modify views/js/main.js until your frames per second rate is 60 fps or higher.
 You will find instructive comments in main.js.